-Producer Price Inflation MoM in France decreased to 0.20 percent in December from 2.80 percent in November of 2025.
-Producer Price Inflation MoM in France averaged 0.15 percent from 1995 until 2025, reaching an all time high of 5.00 percent in January of 2022 and a record low of -5.20 percent in April of 2023.
+Producer Price Inflation MoM in France increased to 0.50 percent in January from 0.30 percent in December of 2025.
+Producer Price Inflation MoM in France averaged 0.15 percent from 1995 until 2026, reaching an all time high of 5.00 percent in January of 2022 and a record low of -5.20 percent in April of 2023.
 This page includes a chart with historical data for France Producer Price Inflation MoM.
-France Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+France Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Producer Price Inflation MoM in France decreased to 0.20 percent in December from 2.80 percent in November of 2025.
+Producer Price Inflation MoM in France increased to 0.50 percent in January from 0.30 percent in December of 2025.
 Producer Price Inflation MoM in France is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the France Producer Price Inflation MoM is projected to trend around 0.20 percent in 2027, according to our econometric models.
+In the long-term, the France Producer Price Inflation MoM is projected to trend around 0.20 percent in 2027 and 0.30 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast